keatontate/XGBoost-Regression-Streamlit-Dashboard/README.md

 ## Key Items

-- __Due Date:__ A date
+- __Due Date:__ 7/19/2023
 - __Work Rules:__ You cannot work with others.
 You can ask any question you want in our general channel.
-Teacher and TA are the only one that can answer questions.
-If you leverage code from an internet connection then it should be referenced.
+Teacher and TA are the only ones that can answer questions.
+If you leverage code from an internet connection, then it should be referenced.
 - __Product:__ A streamlit app that runs within Docker and builds from your repo.
 - __Github Process:__ Each student will fork the challenge repository and create their app.
-They will submit a link to the app in Canvas.
+They will submit a link to the Repo in Canvas.
 - __Canvas Process:__ Each student will upload a `.pdf` or `.html` files with your results as described in [challenge.md](challenge.md)